Georgie Lingham: Club career

 Lingham made her debut for Saracens Women in September 2017.
 She played for the side in the Premier 15s, her efforts including scoring a hat-trick of tries against Worcester Valkyries in December 2018.
 She finished that season as the club’s top try scorer and was also awarded the Premier 15s try of the season for a solo effort against Richmond Women.

 She left Saracens in August 2021 and subsequently joined fellow top division club Loughborough Lightning.
-Her performances for Loughbrough included a hat-trick against Wasps Women in March 2023.
+Her performances for Loughborough included a hat-trick against Wasps Women in March 2023.

 She will join Leicester Tigers Women for the 2025–26 Premiership Women's Rugby season.

 International career

-She was first selected for the England women's national rugby sevens team in January 2020.
+Lingham was first selected for the England women's national rugby sevens team in January 2020.

 In January 2023, she was called-up to the Great Britain women's national rugby sevens team.
 In December 2023, she was called-up to the GB Sevens Team for the Sevens World Series event in South Africa.
 She was subsequently selected for the 2024-25 SVNS series which began at the Dubai Sevens on 30 November 2024.
 She played at the Singapore Sevens in the spring of 2025 as her Great Britain team secured their place in the 2025 World Championship in California.
+She returned to the squad for the 2026 Sevens Series event in Valladolid.